UPPMAX/LLM-workshop/docs/evaluations/202511/day3/questions.md

 * Evaluation metrics
     * I broadly know which evaluation metrics to evaluate on for my task
     * I can evaluate my finetuned LLM
+* Is there anything you would like to see less or more in the future LLM workshop?
+Or do you have any general feedback?: Textbox

 Pre course survey questions only:
 * I can navigate inside NAISS project dirs